Gizmotronn/acord-robotics.github11/_posts/2018-07-05-moving-to-a-new-place.markdown

 ![](https://blog.hubspot.com/hs-fs/hubfs/Imported_Blog_Media/BuddyPress-Global-Search-2.png?width=1300&height=900&name=BuddyPress-Global-Search-2.png)

+###### Plugins for buddypress

 Because Buddypress is open-source, anyone can update it and create their own plugins for it.
+This can be good, because as there are millions of PHP & Wordpress developers around the world, there's a huge chance that the plugin you're looking for to extend Buddypress (or any other part of your website, in fact) already exists.
+Even if it doesn't, you can always hire a developer to create a specific plugin for you, or learn how to do it yourself.

+The downside to this is that a lot of these plugins are expensive, especially if you're starting out